For a deeper understanding of the failback process, see About disaster recovery failback.

 What happens after failback is launched

-- Druva Phoenix generates a failback job for this operation.
+- Druva generates a failback job for this operation.
 A single failback job is created for all the VMs you failover in a single failback operation.
 You can view the details of the failback job on the Job Details page.
 For more information, see View disaster recovery jobs.

 - The backup proxy in your vCenter data center downloads the target VMDK from the S3 bucket and launches virtual machines in the data center using the target VMDK.

-- The virtual machines connect to the failed over EC2 instances and Phoenix DraaS transfers the data to the respective virtual machines.
+- The virtual machines connect to the failed over EC2 instances and Druva DraaS transfers the data to the respective virtual machines.

-Note: If you have applied auto configuration rules to the target virtual machines, Druva Phoenix automatically configures the virtual machines for backup.
+Note: If you have applied auto configuration rules to the target virtual machines, Druva automatically configures the virtual machines for backup.
 After a failback operation completes, the next backup of the configured virtual machines will be a full backup.